jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

-One final caveat: don't foget that `echo` is itself a program!
+One final caveat: don't forget that `echo` is itself a program!
 When we use it to inspect the value of the `$?` variable, we're also causing the shell to overwrite that value.